goeven/traepik/README.md

 There are some caveats, including, but not limited to:

-- Responsability for building the package containing the `traefik` command shifts to the person also implementing the custom plugins (basically, you).
+- Responsibility for building the package containing the `traefik` command shifts to the person also implementing the custom plugins (basically, you).
 - The `replace` directives from this repo have to also be added to your `go.mod` file.
 - The implementation relies on the particularities of how plugins are implemented right now in Traefik, and that could change anytime.